Kerio/hashdb/README.md

 Compiling HashDB on Linux and MacOS X
 -------------------------------------

+TODO: The build scripts for POSIX platforms are not yet done.

 ### 1. Optional step: Installing the boost library

 If your project uses boost, you must compile HashDB with the same boost variant.